-them that this is a competition to see who can walk and run the most miles!
+As students enter, again remind them to immediately begin walking and running laps.
+Remind them that this is a competition to see who can walk and run the most miles!
 Of course, you or your aide needs to be ready with the straws or sticks to keep count.

 If students want to report their mileage they've accumulated, urge them to do laps and report later.
 If your school is going to have Walking Schoolbuses, it would be good to schedule the certification class during this week.
 Notify students who turned in applications of when the course has been scheduled.

-During "Today's Chat,"
+During "Today's Chat" (Part, 1)